Program Director: Angela Patterson, OTD, OTR/L

 - Develop and demonstrate foreign trained and baccalaureate prepared rehabilitation professionals’ understanding of leadership theory and application to assume leadership roles nationally and internationally.

-Preferred candidates for the Master of Science in Occupational Therapy will be graduates of a WFOT accredited foreign (non-U.S.) occupational therapy program with a bachelor’s degree in occupational therapy.
+Preferred candidates for the Master of Science in Occupational Therapy will be graduates of a WFOT certified foreign (non-U.S.) occupational therapy program with a bachelor’s degree in occupational therapy.

 - Completed application and non-refundable $50 application fee